stuckinsnow/old-wordpress-themes/readme.md

 # Note

-The code in these is beyond extremely poor--the CSS is particularly messy.
-I wrote some of the PHP and jQuery e.g. [jQuery Launch File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%202/js/jquery.launch.js), [Page Portfolio File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%203/page-portfolio.php) and [Functions File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%201/functions.php) but it was mostly from copying and pasting, without a true understanding.
+The code quality in these is extremely poor, particularly the CSS, which is quite messy.
+I wrote some of the PHP and jQuery e.g. [jQuery Launch File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%202/js/jquery.launch.js), [Page Portfolio File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%203/page-portfolio.php) and [Functions File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%201/functions.php) but it was mostly built from copying and pasting i.e. without a true understanding.

 ### Requirements